Phil Davis (actor): Career

+Acting

 In 1977, he was cast in the lead role of the play Gotcha! about an under-achieving student who holds two teachers hostage on his last day at school.
 An early film role was as Chalky, a mod who is knocked off his scooter by a rocker in Quadrophenia (1979).
 He then landed the role of midshipman Edward "Ned" Young in The Bounty (1984); co-star Daniel Day-Lewis later rated him as one of his greatest inspirations.
 He appeared in the TV series To Have and to Hold with Amanda Redman.
 He began a long association with Mike Leigh with roles including Cyril the motorcycle courier in High Hopes in 1988.

 In 1989, he starred opposite Gary Oldman in the BBC's football violence based film The Firm as 'Yeti', the rival gang leader to the protagonist.

 In 2004, Davis played Stanley, the husband of the abortion care provider in Vera Drake (2004).
 He portrayed the mean money lender Smallweed in the BBC adaptation of Bleak House (2005), and as Jeff Hope, a cab driver in the first episode of Sherlock (2010).

 From 2009 until 2013, Davis played a main role as DS Ray Miles in the ITV1 series Whitechapel, starring alongside Rupert Penry Jones and Steve Pemberton.

 In 2012, he starred as crime family solicitor Micky Joy in Silk, then in 2015 as Jud, the malevolent servant in Poldark alongside Aidan Turner and Eleanor Tomlinson.

 In 2017 he took over from Cherie Lunghi as the narrator of the BBC family history TV series Who Do You Think You Are?.
 Since 2020 he has also been the narrator of the BBC series Murder 24/7.

 From November 2017 until February 2018, Davis played Ebenezer Scrooge in David Edgar's new adaptation of Charles Dickens' A Christmas Carol at the Royal Shakespeare Company.

 In 2023, Davis played a main role in the ITV1 psychological thriller Platform 7, alongside actors Jasmine Jobson and Toby Regbo.